Alessandra Festa

 Villa Adriana in history

-Following Hadrian's death in 138 AD, the complex, after centuries of neglect, was abandoned and reduced to farmland and, unfortunately, during the Middle Ages used as a quarry for valuable building materials including marble and mosaics.
+After Hadrian’s death in 138 AD, the villa was gradually abandoned.
+Over the centuries the area was turned into farmland and, during the Middle Ages, used as a quarry for valuable building materials such as marble and mosaics.